-Our primary sources of liquidity come from existing cash and cash generated from operations, our revolving credit facility and our ability to raise capital under our universal shelf registration statement.
+Our primary sources of liquidity come from existing cash and cash generated from operations, including our accounts receivable factoring program, our revolving credit facility and our ability to raise capital under our universal shelf registration statement.
 Our near-term fixed commitments for cash expenditures consist primarily of payments under operating leases and inventory purchase commitments.
 We do not currently have any material commitments for capital expenditures.